XAP-Software/XAP-Software.github.io/_posts/2022-04-29-Cancel-requests-with-Axios-in-Vue.md

 author: Konstantin Loshkarev
 ---

-If you need to cancel the request using Axios in Vue.js.
-For example, when requests take a long time and you need to make another request, then this article is for you.
+You need to cancel a request using Axios in Vue.js.
+For example, the request takes a long time and you need to make another request.
+If it sounds familiar, this article is for you.

 ## Implementation of the cancellation of the previous request